 - Boot PC

 - Enter Boot Menu

 - Select Device Configuration

-- Use the right arrow key to select "AVAGO Mega RAID..."

 Only configure RAID if the PC has a dedicated hardware RAID controller.
 Do NOT configure software raid.
 During virtual disk configuration, the virtual disk should be initialised.

 - For a configuration with 2 physical hard drives, create 1 virtual disk using RAID 1 - For a configuration with 4 physical hard drives, create 2 virtual disks using RAID 1